Hetav01/Goodreads-Review-Popularity-Prediction/README.md

 classification algorithms with an objective to get important features from available data.

-Dataset comes from the <a href= "https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home">USCD Book Graph</a>, originally scraped from <a href= "https://www.goodreads.com/">Goodreads</a>.
+Dataset comes from the <a href= "https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home">USCD Book Graph</a>, originally scraped from <a href= "https://www.goodreads.com/">Goodreads.com</a>.

 Dataset drive link: https://drive.google.com/drive/folders/14Lw1YpCCzlFaozQydj7FXD9an8qqIS6m?usp=sharing

 The whole code for the research project is in a single jupyter notebook.

-The link for the research paper is provided in the Releases.
+The link for the research paper we wrote on this is provided in the Releases.

 To run this notebook,